-Associate Margaret Glass found the presentation by Jason Riggs and Nathan Marx of Historic Pro Nola, LLC on Historic Tax Credits and the Restoration Tax Abatement particularly interesting.
-She shares highlights of the program below.
+The presentation by Jason Riggs and Nathan Marx of Historic Pro Nola, LLC on Historic Tax Credits and the Restoration Tax Abatement was particularly interesting.
+Below are the highlights of the program.

 Historic Tax Credits and the Restoration Tax Abatement Program